ebiernacki/chisel-combination-logic/README.md

 # Chisel Combinational Logic Repository
 This repo contains some quick combinational logic scala files and their test cases.
-You'll also find the bones for a "Parity Module" to complete
+You'll also find the bones for an Xor and Parity Module to complete and the test cases to run with it

 Below are links to setup guides and instructions to run the projects.